 Please be aware that a Stop order on any of the CME group exchanges will change duration to a Day Order if triggered.
 If not filled by end of day, the order will expire.

 Partial fills may occur on Limit orders and the remaining amount stays in the market as a Limit order and may be filled within the order duration.
 Market orders can be filled at numerous levels, the price paid will be the volume weighted average price of all the fills.

-- If the expiry day is prior to the first notice day (FND) the contract will be closed on the expiry day.
+- If the expiry day is prior to the first notice day (FND) as utilised by Saxo Bank, the contract will be closed on the expiry day.

-- If the FND is the same or prior to the expiry day the contract will be closed the weekday prior to the FND.
+- If the FND as utilised by Saxo Bank is the same or prior to the expiry day the contract will be closed the trading day prior to such FND.

 If futures positions are not closed before the relevant date, Saxo Bank will close the position on your behalf at the first available opportunity at the prevailing market rate.
 Any resulting costs, gains or losses will be passed on to you.